How Amazon is becoming indispensable to America’s police

 “While providing secure cloud storage does not appear to pose privacy threats, providing a package of technologies that includes powerful surveillance tools like facial recognition and doorbell cameras, plus the capability to pool data into a massive database and run data analytics, does create very real privacy threats,” said Sharon Bradford Franklin, policy director of New America's Open Technology Institute, a nonprofit that advocates for digital rights.

-For example, Franklin said, a homeowner might voluntarily share the footage from their doorbell camera with police seeking clues to a nearby crime.
+For example, Franklin said, a homeowner might voluntarily share the footage from their doorbell camera with police seeking clues to a crime that occurred nearby.
 The police might then run the video through facial recognition software, which is imperfect and might incorrectly identify innocent people as potential suspects.
 Those wrong matches could then be shared with other agencies, such as immigration enforcement, with far-reaching consequences.

 “I am not sure Amazon has quite grappled with how their innovative technologies intersect with issues of privacy, liberty and government police power,” said Andrew Ferguson, a law professor at the University of the District of Columbia who studies how police use technology.

 “The pushback they are getting comes from a failure to recognize that there is a fundamental difference between empowering the consumer with information and empowering the government with information.
-The former enhances an individual’s freedom and choice, the latter limits an individual’s freedom and choice.”
+The former enhances an individual’s freedom and choice, the latter limits an individual’s freedom and choice,” he said.

 When law enforcement agencies are the customers, a company has an obligation to slow down, Ferguson said.